 The Age of Engagement

-It has become an annual ritual for an organization to send out an employee survey that probes on people’s commitment to their work and their connection to the mission of the organization.
+It has become an annual ritual for an organization to send out an employee survey that probes into people’s commitment to their work and their connection to the mission of the organization.
 It inquires about how corporate values appear in the workplace, and the degree to which people trust the company’s leadership’s.
 The goal of the survey is typically communicated without guile: ‘to help attract and retain talent, to engage people more deeply in their work, to increase overall productivity, and to improve the culture.’

 Deadlines for the completing the survey are set, then extended.
 Results are tabulated to reveal patterns and correlations.
 Focus groups spring up, new initiatives are launched, eyes are rolled, and little changes from year to year.